hl7ch/ch-lab-order/input/pagecontent/usecases-english.md

 ### Use Case 4: Requesting existing lab results and images (out of scope)

 Sometimes the physician also wants information about previous laboratory tests, e.g., to assess the prostate-specific antigen (PSA) trend.
-It is not covered here.
+As the exchange format for the laboratory result is still being developed, this use case is not yet available.

 ### Use Case 5: Collective request for toxicological testing (biological monitoring)